Skip to main content

 Email accounts for continuing students

-The entitlement to your full range of IT services continues until course completion.
+Your entitlement to IT and digital services continues until your course completion.
 For research graduates this is usually the date that Leave to Supplicate is granted.
 For most other students this will be at the expiry date on your University card.
 If you have been offered a place on a course at Oxford starting in the next academic year, access to your email account will be extended over the Long Vacation.
 If you take up the offer your email account will be further extended to the end date on your new University Card.
 If you are changing college, or starting a graduate course, you may be assigned a new email address.
 This will be assigned once your University Card is updated.
 You should continue to use your existing username.

 Junk mail and phishing